Did you find this article useful?

 Before making any large pension contributions, it’s a good idea to pay for some financial advice to make sure you’re doing the right thing.

 For example, most workplace pensions automatically change their investment allocations the closer you get to retirement – but this may not align with your retirement goals.
-So take a look at your options.
+So, take a look at your options.

-Providing you’ve made at least 10 years’ worth of National Insurance contributions, you’ll be entitled to some level of State Pension from the government.
+As long as you’ve made at least 10 years’ worth of National Insurance contributions, you’ll be entitled to some level of State Pension from the government.
 For many, the State Pension is a lifeline.
 For others, it’s a great way to top-up their retirement income.

 To find out how much you could get and if you can increase it, check your State Pension forecast.